ansaryergesh/own-framework/README.md

 # Description
-To create own grid-based Framework
+To create own grid-based Framework and use it for styling.

 ### Installing and Running program
 Install and open index.html with browser